AlexWilkinsonnn/ndfd-pairs/nd_detsim/README.md

 ## System

 Requires GPU resources to larnd-sim.
-Job submission scripts and instructionss on how to use them are for clusters using Slurm.
+Job submission scripts and instructions on how to use them are for clusters using Slurm.
 For other workload managers these scripts will need to be changed.

 ## Setup

 ```
 # Get code on v0.3.4_ndfd_pairs branch of fork of larnd-sim
 git submodule update --remote larnd-sim
-# Get code on ndfd_pairs branch of fork of larpixsoft
+# Get code on ndfd_pairs branch of larpixsoft
 git submodule update --remote larpixsoft
 ```

+## Input Data

+Requires HDF5 files from the previous `ndfd_depos` stage

 ## Instructions